Complete guide to filing GSTR 1

-The Goods and Services Tax Return 1 is a document that each registered tax payer needs to file every month.
+The Goods and Services Tax Return 1 is a document that each registered tax payer needs to file every month/quarter.

-- It must contain the details of all sales and supply of goods and services made by the tax payer during the month.
+- It must contain the details of all sales and supply of goods and services made by the tax payer during the tax period.

 - However this return is not applicable to composition vendors, non resident foreign taxpayers and those with an Unique Identification Number.